johnrraymond/greatlibraryserver/readme.md

 Install the solidity extension to compile the contracts.

+# Installing the Server

-## Setting up your development environment
+## Setting up your Linux development environment

 This installation walkthrough assumes a ubuntu 20.04.
 (Works with digital ocean's 20.04LTS droplets.)